-Apart from categorization of faults, fault detection methods can also be categorized into three main groups: statistical methods, learning models, and time series models, in the order of utilization.
-The most studied methods to monitor WWTPs sensor data are the statistical methods.
-These approaches range from a simple data trend checking using Mann-Kendall test, to statistical process control (SPC) methods which track process variables of interest over time using statistical control charts.
-These charts can be univariate such as Shewhart charts, cumulative sum (CUSUM) charts, and exponentially weighted moving average (EWMA) or multivariate methods based on Principal Component Analysis (PCA) (Garcia-Alvarez, 2009; Padhee et al., 2012) and Kernel PCA (KPCA) (Cheng et al., 2010; Deng and Tian, 2013).
+Apart from categorisation of faults, fault detection methods can also be categorised into three main groups: statistical methods, learning models, and time series models, in order of utilisation.
+The most studied methods to monitor WWTP sensor data are statistical methods.
+These approaches range from a simple data trend checking using the Mann-Kendall test to statistical process control methods which track process variables of interest over time using statistical control charts.
+These charts can be univariate such as Shewhart charts, cumulative sum charts, and exponentially weighted moving average or multivariate methods based on principal component analysis (PCA) (Garcia-Alvarez 2009; Padhee et al. 2012) and Kernel PCA (Cheng et al. 2010; Deng and Tian 2013).

 The approaches in the second category, learning models, consider fault detection as a two-class classification problem.
-Fuzzy classification (Grieu et al., 2001), Support Vector Machines (Fan et al., 2004), Random Forests (Zhou et al., 2019a; Zhou et al., 2019b) and Neural Networks (Hamed et al., 2004; Grieu et al., 2006; Du et al., 2018) are some of the most studied methods in this category.
-There are several studies on the comparison of statistical and learning methods on wastewater sensor data (Oliveira-Esquerre et al., 2004; Jin and Englande Jr, 2006; Corominas et al., 2018).
-Neural networks such as Multi-Layer Perceptron (MLP), Self-Organizing Maps (SOM), Radial Bases Functions (RBF) and Functional-Link Neural network are found as the most successful learning methods in fault detection of WWTPs data (Maier and Dandy, 2000).
-Both of the above categories can successfully capture the individual faults and contextual anomalies.
+Fuzzy classification (Grieu et al. 2001), support vector machines (Fan et al. 2004), random forests (Zhou et al. 2019, b) and neural networks (Hamed et al. 2004; Grieu et al. 2006; Du et al. 2018) are some of the most studied methods in this category.
+There have been several studies on the comparison of statistical and learning methods on wastewater sensor data (Oliveira-Esquerre et al. 2004; Jin and Englande Jr 2006; Corominas et al. 2018).
+Neural networks such as multi-layer perception, self-organizing maps, radial bases functions and functional-link neural networks are the most successful learning methods in fault detection of WWTP data (Maier and Dandy 2000).

+Both the above categories can successfully capture the individual faults and contextual anomalies.
 However, these methods cannot accurately detect complex temporal patterns in collective faults.
-Therefore, time series modelling methods like ARIMA (Xiao et al., 2017) and Time Delay Neural Networks (TDNN) (Dellana and West, 2009) were introduced to capture temporal patterns in the WWTPs data.
+Therefore, time series modelling methods like the autoregressive integrated moving average (ARIMA) (Xiao et al. 2017) and time delay neural networks (TDNN) (Dellana and West 2009) were introduced to capture temporal patterns in WWTP data.
 ARIMA is a univariate linear method that predicts the next data value using the previous data sequence.
-Subsequently, a conventional control chart is used to plot the prediction error and decide on the normality of data.
-On the contrary, TDNN is a multivariate Neural Network with short-term memory structure, which receives segmented windows of data in time and models non-linear time dependencies of signal (Waibel, 1989).
-A comparison between linear ARIMA and TDNN is presented in (Dellana and West, 2009) where a clear advantage of TDNN over ARIMA emerges, using eight artificial datasets.
+Subsequently, a conventional control chart is used to plot the prediction error and decide on the normality of the data.
+In contrast, TDNN is a multivariate neural network with a short-term memory structure, which receives segmented windows of data in time and models non-linear time dependencies of the signals (Waibel 1989).
+A comparison between linear ARIMA and TDNN is presented in Dellana and West (2009) using eight artificial datasets, in which a clear advantage of TDNN over ARIMA emerges.
 However, a shortcoming of TDNN is its dependency on the size of the window to segment the data.
-The larger the window size is, the higher the dimensions of the network and its parameters become.
-On the other hand, small window size might not cover all the important information describing system dynamics.
+The larger the window size, the higher the dimensions of the network and its parameters become.
+On the other hand, a small window size might not cover all the important information describing the system dynamics.